GuOrg/Gu.Roslyn.Asserts/README.md

     typeof(NUnit.Framework.Assert))]
 ```

-Calling `AnalyzerAssert.ResetMetadataReferences()` resets `AnalyzerAssert.MetadataReferences` to the list provided via the attribute or clears it if no attribute is provided.
+Calling `RoslynAssert.ResetMetadataReferences()` resets `RoslynAssert.MetadataReferences` to the list provided via the attribute or clears it if no attribute is provided.

 ## MetadataReferences